TBye101/MagicalLife/README.md

 # Credits

 ## Contributors
-Lynngr - Created the dirt, grass, and stone textures.
+Lynngr - Did all of the artwork

-ockenyberg - Created the dirt and grass stepping sound effects
+ockenyberg - Made all of the sound effects

 Batarian711 - Created the logo for this project